 Maximum information control

 A VDR allows you to effectively control how your data is used by others.
 No one can access, edit, or download a document during due diligence without your permission.
 You’re in charge of what you share with the due diligence team, as it concerns them.

-During due diligence auditors can collaborate effectively using a VDR.
-They can share information where necessary, ask questions using the Q&A feature, and send direct messages.
+During due diligence auditors can collaborate effectively using data rooms.
+They can share sensitive documents where necessary, ask questions using the Q&A feature, start fulfilling requests, and send direct messages.
 Some VDR providers offer video conferencing features, hence participants to the process can engage online from any location using the VDR software.

 Parallel user access

-The software enables a parallel user-access, allowing the team to work from different locations at the same time.
-This hastens the deal process, helping the due diligence team work faster, achieve more effective results, and come to considerable conclusions in good time.
+The software enables parallel user access, allowing the team to work from different locations at the same time.
+This hastens the deal process, helping the due diligence team work faster, achieve more effective results, and come to consider conclusions in good time.